Sonia McNally: Early career (1998-2003)

-Career
+Art career (2003-present)

-While studying, she co-founded Dartmoor Artists Week in 2004 with Jennifer Blake.
-These residential painting trips continued the tradition of earlier college trips and are now in their third decade.
+In 2004, while studying, McNally co-founded Dartmoor Artists Week with Jennifer Blake, a series of residential painting trips.

+McNally has written and illustrated two artists poetry books: Euphrosyne and the Harty Spring, which was published in 2022, and The Hand of God (2023), which was shown in an exhibition in the Jewish Seminary in Manhattan.
+She also illustrated P. Kinton's children's book 'Wishing for Wizards and Chips for Tea' 2010.

 From 2011 to 2013, she was commissioned by Rev. Rachel Webbley to create a 12-metre acid-etched glass screen commemorating the martyrdom of St Alphege.

-Research included translation of Old English texts by Dr Hilary Powell, a period of Ignatian spiritual direction, and study of medieval stained glass.
-During this period, she also led Drawing at the Cathedral courses and mentored students.
+Research for the project included translation of Old English texts by Dr Hilary Powell, a period of Ignatian spiritual direction, and study of medieval stained glass.
+During this period, she led workshops and courses for St Alphege CE Infant School and mentored students.
+She also organised an eight-mile sponsored run to raise money for these projects.

-Between 2013 and 2018, McNally taught the creative module on the MA Myth, Cosmology and the Sacred at Canterbury Christ Church University, working with Geoffrey Cornelius and Angela Voss.
+McNally taught at Canterbury Christchurch University between 2008 and 2020 in the Department of Media, Art and Design, and between 2013 and 2018, she taught theurgy on the creative module on the MA Myth, Cosmology and the Sacred at Canterbury Christ Church University.